Instance-JS/Instance/docs/table-of-elements.md

 ### Editorial Note: `<acronym>` vs `<abbr>`

+>*🎶 HEY!
+WAIT!
+I've got a new complaint.
+Forever in debt to your priceles advice...*

 The deprecation of `<acronym>` in favor of `<abbr>` represents a semantic conflation that this framework's documentation formally disavows.
 Acronyms (multi-word 1-to-1 initialisms like SVG, HTML) and abbreviations (shortened single words like  "nav", "div") are two distinct concepts.
 Whether something is *specifically* an acronym is of architecturally significant semantic importance:
 A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... until one must formalize exactly **HOW** arbitrary-length variable names should be mapped within a case-sensitive data application and vice versa...